On the Estimation of Entropy in the FastICA Algorithm: Entropy and Negentropy

+where $\digamma(x) = -\frac{\di}{\di x} \Gamma(x)$ is the digamma function.
+This is a realisation of the general $m$-spacing formula given in \citet{hall1984limit}.
+This approximation tends to the true value of entropy under certain conditions and so for a ``large enough'' number of points should be comparable to the true value.
+This method has been used previously within an ICA method by \citet{learned2003ica}.
+While the methods provides consistent estimates for the entropy, it is computationally expensive.
+The main contribution to computational cost comes from the need to sort the sample $y$ in increasing order.

-As the definition of entropy involves the integral of the density, the estimation of entropy or negentropy from data is not trivial.
-The fastICA method estimates negentropy $J[f]$ by using a series of approximations and substitutions both for $f$ and for $J[\cdot]$ to obtain a surrogate for negentropy $J[f]$ which is then subsequently maximised.
-The reason behind these substitutions is to reduce computational time, but the drawback is that the resulting approximation may be very different from the true contrast function.
+The fastICA method provides a more efficient way to estimate negentropy $J[f]$ by using a series of approximations and substitutions both for $f$ and for $J[\cdot]$ to obtain a surrogate for negentropy $J[f]$ which is then subsequently maximised.
+The reason behind these substitutions is to reduce computational cost, but the drawback is that the resulting approximation may be very different from the true contrast function.